Goals

 • Principle of envelope detection

-• Frequency response of an OP amp
+• Frequency response of an Op Amp

-• Output impedance of an op amp
+• Output impedance of an Op Amp

 • Immunity of a digital isolator

-• Risks of transistor oscillations in UHF
+• Risk of transistor oscillations in UHF

 • Static voltage noise margins

-• Dynamic logic margin
+• Dynamic margin of logic

 • The latch-up phenomenon